carvel-dev/imgpkg/docs/basic-workflow.md

 Succeeded
 ```

-The result of the command is the creation of the following folder in `/tmp/simple-app-config`, which contains the deployment
+The result of the command is the creation of the `/tmp/simple-app-config` folder, which contains the deployment
 and service for the application that you just pushed.

 ```